Appsilon/data.validator/README.md

 The package was successfuly used by Appsilon in production enviroment for protecting Shiny Apps against beeing run on incorrect data.

 The workflow was based on the below steps:

 1. Running [RStudio Connect Scheduler](https://rstudio.com/products/connect/) daily.

 2. Scheduler sources the data from PostgreSQL table and validates it based on predefined rules.

 3. Based on validation results a new `data.validator` report is created.

 4a.
 When data is violated:

 - data provider and person responsible for data quality receives report via email

 - thanks to `assertr` functionality, the report is easily understandable both for technical, and non-technical person

 - data provider makes required data fixes

 4b.
 When data is correct:

 - a specific trigger is sent in order to reload Shiny data

 The workflow is presented on below graphics
 ![](assets/workflow.png)

-# Contributing
+## Contributing

-**Changes in documentation**
+We welcome contributions of all types!

+We encourage typo corrections, bug reports, bug fixes and feature requests.
+Feedback on the clarity of the documentation and examples is especially valuable.

+If you want to contribute to this project please submit a regular PR, once you’re done with new feature or bug fix.

+### Changes in documentation

-Both repository **README.md** file and an official documentation page are generated with Rmarkdown, so if there is a need to update them, please modify accordingly a **README.Rmd** file and use “Knit”.
+Both repository **README.md** file and an official documentation page are generated with markdown.

 Documentation is rendered with `pkgdown`.
 Just run `pkgdown::build_site()` after rendering new **README.md**.

-# More examples

-For more options check package documentation or [examples](examples).